zewdu444/capstone01/README.md

 ### Prerequisites

+- [x] A web browser like Google Chrome.
-Install a code editor like Visual Studio Code.
-Install Git and Node.js.
+- [x] A code editor like Visual Studio Code with Git and Node.js.

 You can check if Git is installed by running the following command in the terminal.
 ```